nastajus/ng-cue-card/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Support
+- Currently designed for Chrome on desktop monitor.
+- Ideally I want to make this cross-platform for all common operating systems, browsers and devices such as mobile, however I am uncertain at this time I'll be able to support those.

 ## Remember
 - Optimized for VSCode using Git Bash to run on Windows.
 Minimal testing done in other contexts.

 - The scripts that make `generated/styles/*.ts` files currently rely on Bash being installed to run (for `sed` to function, which necessarily modifies the `sass-export` output to a valid module by prepending `export default`).
 Did not implement any PowerShell equivalent.
 So make sure bash is set to your shell, such as [here](https://stackoverflow.com/questions/43427631/how-to-add-multiple-terminal-in-vs-code) does.

 - Remember building generates updated variables in JS for CSS, which is used to calculate cue card positions in-box.
 Simply doing `npm run start` and angular recompile does **not** regenerate the updated variables!
 To regenerate **terminate** the server and **re-start** (which rebuilds).

+- Sometimes there's a build error regarding the `empty.ts` file.
+No idea why it's _intermittent_.
+Rebuilding solves it.
+I mean, it's a correct error...
+So I should come back to fix this.
+  - `ERROR in Source file not found: '/C/Users/<USER>/Documents/.../ng-cue-card/src/empty.ts'.`

 ## References used